antonindanalet/mobility-resources-in-switzerland-in-2015/README.md

 The paper presenting the results is available on http://www.strc.ch/2018/Danalet_Mathys.pdf.

 ## The synthetic population
-To know more about the synthetic population, check https://www.are.admin.ch/flnm
+To know more about the synthetic population, check https://www.are.admin.ch/flnm.
+To know more about the choice model for mobility ressources used to generate this synthetic population, check <a href="https://www.are.admin.ch/are/fr/home/media-et-publications/publications/bases/modele-de-choix-des-ressources-de-mobilite.html">its description (only in French)</a>.

 ## Data sources
 The population of the communes of Switzerland (state: 01/01/2015) is used by this code.
 It is in *source_data/population_by_commune_2015.csv*.
 The data come from the Swiss Federal Statistical Office (FSO), STAT-TAB: https://www.bfs.admin.ch/bfs/en/home/services/recherche/stat-tab-online-data-search.html